 - Tequila Mockingbird

-Get Creative in Brand Naming
+Get Creative in Unique Brand Names

 Understanding the various types of brand names creates opportunities.
 It’s like giving an artist more colors to paint with.

 Brand naming rewards creativity.
-In the name generation phase explore as many categories and types of names for your brand as possible.
+In the name-generation phase, explore as many categories and types of names for your brand as possible.
 The objective should always be to leave no stone unturned.

 We’re here and always happy to chat.
 Feel free to Contact Us with any questions, comments or ideas.